fsociety0XX/mobX/README.md

 # mobX
-this repo contains a basic todo app built with react &amp; mobX
+it contains basic usage of mobx with react(context API).